-This is next cuisine you need to try
+This is the next cuisine you need to try

 Although initially set on opening their own restaurant in gastronomy heaven London, taking a risk back home became a more viable solution to London's cobweb of bureaucracy and much higher prices.

 Led by the renaissance of Romanian cuisine and the desire to provide in Kaiamo an authentic Romanian experience, the young chef pays homage to the essence of local life with his "Uncharted Origins, Romanian Tribute" philosophy.
-Serving a modern cuisine that also embraces the authenticity of local life, Kaiamo's dishes are guided by the both the proximity of the ingredients and their seasonality.
+Serving a modern cuisine that also embraces the authenticity of local life, Kaiamo's dishes are guided by both the proximity of the ingredients and their seasonality.

 "We rediscovered our country once when we created Kaiamo," the couple proudly admits.
 At the entrance, a life-sized traditional mask from the region of Maramureş (which also doubles as the restaurant's logo) welcomes patrons with a fierce gaze, meant to chase away any bad spirits ahead of your meal.